Furnich/Booking-Hotels-Backend/README.md

 • View available rooms

+• Feedback system

 • Upload images for hotels

 • Import CSV files to add data to the database

 • Testing with Granfa + Prometheus

+• Integration with payment systems for transaction processing
 ## Technologies

 • Programming Language: [Python]